-If your child is being assessed for an Education, Health and Care Plan (EHCP) you should still complete an application form, however if your child already has an EHCP there is no need to complete an application form as the EHCP will name the school that your child will attend and your child will automatically be offered a place at that school.
+If your child is being assessed for an Education, Health and Care Plan (EHCP) you should still complete an application form, however if your child already has an EHCP there is no need to complete an application form as the EHCP will name the school that your child will attend.

-What happens if I miss the closing date of 15 January 2018 and submit a late application?
+What happens if I miss the closing date of 15 January 2019?

-Your application will be classed as late and you will severely reduce your chances of gaining a place at your chosen schools.
+Your application will be classed as late and you will reduce your chances of gaining a place at your chosen schools.
 You must give a reason as to why your application was submitted late.
-For applications received after 15 January 2018 but on or before 23 February 2018 we may be able to consider your application for exceptional reasons.
+For applications received after 15 January 2019 but on or before 4 February 2019 we may be able to consider your application for exceptional reasons.
 For example, you may have just moved into the area.
 In such circumstances proof of ownership or tenancy of your address will be required.

 Each late application will be decided on its own merits.
 You need to be aware that if we agree to consider a late application as on-time for exceptional reasons this does not in itself mean that we can offer your child a place.
 It simply means that your application will be considered in accordance with the admission criteria along with all other applications that were received on time.

-Late applications received after 23 February 2018 will not be processed until after 16 April 2018 however an offer will be made for your community catchment school or academy in Gateshead or if this is not available at the next nearest community school or academy in Gateshead with places available measured as the crow flies from the main entrance of the school to your home address.
+Late applications received after 4 February 2019 will not be processed until after 16 April 2019 however an offer will be made for your catchment school or if this is not available at the next nearest school with places available measured as the crow flies from the main entrance of the school to your home address.
 If you submit a late application you must explain the reason on your form as to why it is late.

 Change of preferences will only be considered if you can demonstrate that there are exceptional circumstances relating to the reasons for the change.
 You need to think carefully about the initial preferences you rank on your application form as the majority of change of preference requests for oversubscribed schools are not considered to be exceptional and are classed as late applications.